Managing content views

 Exclude

 You start with all content from selected repositories, then select which content to remove.
-Use this filter when you want to use most of a particular content repository but exclude certain packages, such as blacklisted packages.
+Use this filter when you want to use most of a particular content repository while excluding certain packages.
 The filter uses all content in the repository except for the content you select.

 Content Type Description